(888) 552-6760 SCHEDULE AN APPOINTMENT

 What is a leiomyoma vs. leiomyosarcoma?

 Leiomyosarcoma and leiomyoma occur in the smooth muscles of the body.
-But one key distinction differentiates the two conditions: Leiomyomas are benign (non-cancerous) fibroid growths that don’t spread to other parts of the body, although they may cause pain and other symptoms that require treatment, while leiomyosarcomas are a form of cancer that may spread to other areas of the body.
+But one key distinction differentiates the two conditions: Leiomyomas are benign (non-cancerous) fibroid growths that may or may not spread to other parts of the body, and they may cause pain and other symptoms that require treatment, while leiomyosarcomas are a form of cancer that may spread much more frequently and may compromise life.

 Leiomyosarcoma symptoms